Corner Cabinet Makeover

 As an Amazon Associate, I earn from qualifying purchases.
 I also may earn from other qualifying purchases with other companies or get free product to review and use.
 All opinions are my own.

-Removing Corner Cabinet Hardware
+Removing Cabinet Hardware

-The first step in this makeover project was to remove the door pulls from all four doors.
+The first step in this project was to remove the door pulls from all four doors.
 We used an electric screwdriver for a quick and easy removal process.
 Then we pried off the back plate that was held on with tiny nails.

 removing hardware using an electric screwdriver